"Luck needs organising" - sharing insights from coaching in professional services. By Martina Weinberger (guest)

 The fear of “the empty desk”: What if I say no to certain things and I find myself without work (and often we coaches know that fear only too well…).

 And once they have defined their business, we can support them to learn how to best “tell the story”.
 Many professionals are naturally humble and do not give credit to the great work they are doing.
 There might be self-limiting assumptions that need exploring… and addressing.

-- In informal conversations, I have found that many coaches are reluctant to go in the direction of supporting business planning.
+In informal conversations, I have found that many coaches are reluctant to go in the direction of supporting business planning.
 You can, of course, send them all to me or Charles, since this is very much what we do and enjoy.
-AND coming to coaching from a pure business background I get the “fear” that can be behind this reflex!
+AND coming to coaching from a pure business background I get the “fear” that can be behind this reflex for coaches who come to our profession with more of a counselling background!
 In my early days as a coach, I felt relieved when it came to business planning, it was a saver, more familiar place, then the messy personal side.
-If you are coming from the other “side” you might well feel out of your depth… BUT in supporting our clients to write their business plan, we do not need to be the expert of their business, it is of course not our role to actually write their plan:
+If you are coming from the other “side” you might well feel out of your depth… BUT in supporting our clients to write their business plan, we do not need to be the expert of their business, it is of course not our role to actually write their plan::

 So I would encourage you, to give it a go.
-Stay in the space where you are best, but give them the support, attention and space to do their best thinking also in this aspect, as we coaches do naturally in other fields…
+Stay in the space where you are best, and give them the support, attention and space to do their best thinking also in terms of where they want to take their business.

 It is also not about the “perfect” plan, rather it is about developing their thinking towards entrepreneurship, about getting ready to have different kinds of conversations with the partners of their firm, their clients and colleagues, conversations beyond imminent projects.
 We can be the catalyzers for the journey, as always not more not less.